VerizonCao/my-raft/README.md

 3b:

-1. Server logic: the server detects that the persist content of raft is too long, StartSnapShot shortens the log itself
+1. Server logic: The server detects that the persist content of raft is too long, StartSnapShot shortens the log itself

 2. Initialization logic: raft is initialized -> get snapshot data of persist readSnapShot -> 1 check log whether it needs to be truncated.
 2 chanApply adds special msg -> server side decode to get index, term, db, ack, and load the last persist data

-3. Leader's synchronization logic for follower: starting from appendEntries, if your own base is larger than others' next, it means that you have log compacted, then use snapshot to synchronize -> the receiver installs snap and modifies your log. chanApply adds special msg updates
+3. The leader's synchronization logic for the follower: starting from appendEntries, if your own base is larger than others' next, it means that you have log compacted, then use snapshot to synchronize -> the receiver installs snap and modifies your log. chanApply adds special msg updates
    At the same time, reply also involves the degeneration of the leader and the function of updating the nextIndex of the follower.

 lab4a: